MarkusHorlemann/MarketQuake/README.md

   - **stock_market_data:** contains the Stock Market dataset.
 Here, we also included a small CSV file with stock categorization.
   - **covid_death_data:** contains the COVID-19 Global Excess Deaths dataset.
 - **marketquake_results:** contains all the result files needed to answer the questions of our study.
+  - **Plots:** contains the results of our study in the form of graphs in PNG.
+  - **CSVs:** contains the results of our study in the CSV table format.
+    - **extremes:** contains the results of our study concerning extreme-performing stocks.
+    - **general:** contains the results of our study concerning the analysis of markets and sectors in general.

 Refer to our project [website](https://sites.google.com/ucm.es/marketquake) for more details.